priyakanttiwary/InterviewCodeChallenge_React_ASP.NetCore/README.md

 * Implement cascading dropdown binding between Category and Subcategory and Search listing product on the basis of category and subcategory selection.

-* On add product page implement feature to upload image of product and display same image in product listing grid inside Image column.
+* On add product page implement the feature to upload image of product and display same image in product listing grid inside Image column.

 * Log all server side exception globally and log  all client side exception on server instead of console.log()